 We also understand that this can make you feel trapped, as if you’ve already signed your life away and there’s no way back.

-With The Compensation Bureau, we find that this is only rarely the case, and a quick investigation into your case could prove it.
+With The Financial Compensation Service, we find that this is only rarely the case, and a quick investigation into your case could prove it.